finanalyst/rakuast-rakudoc-render/Render.md

 Bear in mind that the **pretty** flag overrides the **test** flag, and both override the **debug** and **verbose** flags.

-# Utility executable
+# Environment variables
-The executable `bin/RenderTexify` can be called with the flags `test` and `pretty` and the name of a file to render.
-The file is output to text files with the flag and `.text` appended to the name.
-The file format `.rakudoc` is assumed, and added if missing.

-Eg,
+By setting the environment variable POSTPROCESSING=1 the text output will be naively wrapped.

-bin/RenderTextify --pretty rakudoiem-ipsum
+For example, POSTPROCESSING=1 bin/RenderTextify --pretty rakudociem-ipsum

-will produce the file rakudociem-ipsum.rakudoc.pretty.text

-while without a flag, the default Text templates are used. bin/RenderTextify rakudociem-ipsum

-produces rakudociem-ipsum.rakudoc.text
+If the environment variable WIDTH is also set, the text output will be wrapped to the value.

+WIDTH by default is set at 80 chars.
+To set at 70, use: POSTPROCESSING=1 WIDTH=70 bin/RenderTextify rakudociem-ipsum